ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Attempt to access the BPI's user interface or API without providing any authentication credentials.
 2. Verify that the BPI redirects the BPI Subject to a login page or displays a message indicating that authentication is required.
-3. Enter valid username and password credentials to log in to the BPI.
+3. BPI Subject provides valid credentials to log in to the BPI.
-4. Verify that the BPI grants access to the BPI Subject after successful authentication with username and password.
+4. Verify that the BPI grants access to the BPI Subject after successful authentication of the provided credentials.
 5. Attempt to access a protected resource or perform a protected action within the BPI.
 6. Verify that the BPI grants access to the BPI Subject if the BPI Subject has appropriate permissions.
 7. Attempt to enable MFA for the BPI Subject account used to log in to the BPI.
 8. Verify that the BPI supports multiple factors for MFA, such as SMS, email, or an authenticator app.
-9. Attempt to log out and log back in to the BPI using only the username and password credentials.
+9. Attempt to log out and log back in to the BPI using only the credentials used before MFA was activated.
 10. Verify that the BPI requires the BPI Subject to provide an additional factor of authentication for MFA after the initial login.
 11. Attempt to access a protected resource or perform a protected action within the BPI.
 12. Verify that the BPI grants access to the BPI Subject if the BPI Subject has appropriate permissions and has provided the required additional factor of authentication for MFA.
 13 Attempt to disable MFA for the BPI Subject account used to log in to the BPI.
-14 Verify that the BPI disables MFA for the BPI Subject account and allows the BPI Subject to log in with only username and password credentials.
+14 Verify that the BPI disables MFA for the BPI Subject account and allows the BPI Subject to log in with only the intial set of credentials.

 Test Passing Criteria: The test will pass if

 * The BPI redirects the BPI Subject to a login page or displays a message indicating that authentication is required.
-*Successful login using username and password credentials grants access to the BPI.
+* Successful login using the initial BPI Subject credentials grants access to the BPI.
-*Access to protected resources or actions within the BPI is granted only to users with appropriate permissions.
+* Access to protected resources or actions within the BPI is granted only to a BPI Subject with appropriate permissions.
-*The BPI supports multiple factors for MFA, such as SMS, email, or an authenticator app.
+* The BPI supports multiple factors for MFA, such as SMS, email, or an authenticator app.
-*After enabling MFA, the BPI requires the BPI Subject to provide an additional factor of authentication for MFA after the initial login.
+* After enabling MFA, the BPI requires the BPI Subject to provide an additional factor of authentication for MFA after the initial login.
 *Access to protected resources or actions within the BPI is granted only if the BPI Subject has provided the required additional factor of authentication for MFA.
-*After disabling MFA, the BPI allows the BPI Subject to log in with only username and password credentials.
+*After disabling MFA, the BPI allows the BPI Subject to log in with only the initial credentials used by the BPI Subject.

 #### **[R287]**
 BPI Storage MUST support hardware security modules (HSM).